aak2510/JET-Assessment/README.md

 Users must note that this executable does not have a digital signature.
 If you have an anti-virus implemented it will ask you if you trust this application, I can assure you no harm will come to you from this, but feel free NOT to use this method.
 I am not responsible for anything that comes after running this application as it was built for the sole purpose of the assessment.

 1. Download the executable file from the Releases section.
+2. Open the `dist` Folder.
-2. Double-click the executable file (`JET.exe`).
+3. Double-click the executable file (`JET.exe`).
-3. Follow the prompts to enter a postcode or 'q' to quit the program.
+4. Follow the prompts to enter a postcode or 'q' to quit the program.

 ## Features